NiteshZagade/Artist-Gallery_Web_Application_202385328/README.md

 # 🎨 Artist Gallery - Backend Web Application

-This is a backend-only e-commerce web application for managing an online **Artist Gallery**.
-It provides a robust set of RESTful APIs for managing users, products (artwork), orders, and admin features.
-The project is designed using **Python**, **Flask**, and **MySQL**, and can be integrated with any frontend interface.
+This is a backend-only open-source e-commerce web application for managing an online **Artist Gallery**.
+It provides a robust set of RESTful APIs for managing users, products (artwork), orders, admin features, and payment processing.
+The project is designed using **Python**, **Flask**, and **MySQL**, based on a **Microservices Architecture**, and can be integrated with any frontend interface.

 ---